Skip to content

 Tremors due to tiredness or exhaustion

 Dogs sometimes tremble when they are very tired or exhausted, especially after long walks or intense play sessions.
-The trembling in such cases is the body's reaction to overexertion.
-It usually stops after a short period of rest.
+In such cases, the trembling is the body's reaction to overexertion.
+It usually subsides after a short rest.

 • Make sure your dog gets enough rest.